polettix/ETOOBUSY/_posts/2020-02-15-stubborn-rm-rf.md

   remained the same after line 9, OR
 - there were children and `@queue` grew a bit.

-In the first case, we can safely get rid of the directory (it's empty, after all!), in the second case we just re-add the directory to the queue, so that it will be processed again in the future, but *after* all of its children have been removed.
+In the first case, we can safely get rid of the directory (line 10), in the second case we just re-add the directory to the queue (line 11), so that it will be processed again in the future, but *after* all of its children have been removed.

 So... it should just work. 🙄